Abandoned Luncheonette

 Abandoned Luncheonette is the second studio album by the American pop rock duo Daryl Hall & John Oates, released in November 1973 by Atlantic Records.
 It combines folk and acoustic rock.
-It is the most commercially successful of their Atlantic Records period; the album reached #33 on the Billboard Top LPs & Tapes chart and featured one of their first major hits, "She's Gone", which found success after a 1976 reissue.
+It is the most commercially successful of their Atlantic Records period; the album reached #33 on the Billboard Top LPs & Tape chart and featured one of their first major hits, "She's Gone", which found success after a 1976 reissue.
 Twenty-nine years after its release, the album was certified platinum (over one million copies sold) by the Recording Industry Association of America.

 Background

 After their first album, Whole Oats, failed to make an impact, the duo moved from Philadelphia to New York and started recording Abandoned Luncheonette, which became the first album they recorded as New Yorkers.
 Their producer was still Arif Mardin, but they wanted to get away from the commercial standards to establish the parameters of their musical identity, and Mardin helped in that regard.

 Mardin liked the American musical influence that Hall & Oates had been brought up on, and knew just how to bring all their ideas to life, adding much of his own vision.

 Recording that album was where we learned how songs become records.
 Our producer, the legendary Arif Mardin carefully crafted each song, every bit of nuance, bringing in the perfect players for the right moments.
 And it all worked together as one beautiful musical tapestry.

 — John Oates in an interview with Chris Epting.

 When Hall and Oates began producing their own records in the early 1980s, they thought back to the things they had learned from watching Mardin.

 Hall was particularly satisfied with the first side of the album, calling it the "magic" side with every note "just right".
 The second side was markedly different due to the influence of guitarist Chris Bond, who had ambitions of becoming a producer.
 "In those days, [Bond] was obsessed with The Beatles", said Hall.
 "Whenever you hear something that sounds Beatles-esque [...] you can trace that back to Chris Bond."
 However, Bond's ideas were not consistent with Hall's ideas of what the album should be.
 As Hall describes it, he was not yet a Beatles fan when they were making the album, "so side two, if I could change anything, I’d just get rid of all that crap and let the songs be the songs."

 Unlike later albums, Abandoned Luncheonette contains a relatively even songwriting split.
 Both partners contribute a handful of their own songs, while still making room for a few co-writes.
 Synthesizers were used to obtain the sound the duo wanted on the album.